erynmcfarlane/GraduateStatsClass/README.md

  - this will be broken down into:
     1) draft experimental methods for feedback (10%) - week 4
     2) draft of statistical methods with proposed simulations and methods for feedback (10%) - week 8
-    3) draft introduction for feedback (10%) - week 10
+    3) feedback on someone else's code (5%) - week 9
-   4) full registered report, including introduction, methods, statistical methods, simulations and simulated results (30%) - due during exam period
+    4) draft introduction for feedback (10%) - week 10
-- Do I want to add something where students review each other's code?
+   5) full registered report, including introduction, methods, statistical methods, simulations and simulated results (25%) - due during exam period